LowellObservatory/LDTObserverTools/README.rst

 Set up a clean python environment
 ---------------------------------

-Because installing a python tool like LDTObserverTools also installs or upgrades its :ref:`dependencies`, the best course of action is to set up a clean python environment into which the installation will occur.
+Because installing a python tool like LDTObserverTools also installs or upgrades its :ref:`Package Dependencies <dependencies>`, the best course of action is to setup a clean python environment into which the installation will occur.
 This mitigates any possible dependency conflicts with other packages you use.

 The recommended method of setting up a new envrionment is with ``conda``: